Crysiz2631/Generator-Discord-Bot/README.md

 </h3>

 * `.stock` - Get all of the available services and how many accounts there are.
-* `/gen {name of the service}` - Generates an account and sends it to the user's DMs.
+* `.gen {name of the service}` - Generates an account and sends it to the user's DMs.
 * Highly customizable.
 Change premium roles, free and premium cooldowns.
 And open source :D
 * Clean messages.
 * Easy to use and lightweight.
 Works well with large amount of lines or many people using it at once.